 As in the case of Budapest, climate change in Barcelona presents two challenges to those who manage rainwater: the distribution of rainfall has become unpredictable in recent years, with months of drought followed by months of sudden downpours of huge amounts of rain.

-In 2023, Spain is going through its most turbulent period in decades, and its prime minister, Pedro Sánchez said.that “drought will be a central political and territorial debate for our country in the coming years.”
-This is why the proper management and retention of rainwater has become essential both in Spain and in Barcelona.
+In 2023, Spain will be experiencing its worst drought in decades, with its Prime Minister Pedro Sánchez stating that “drought will be one of the central political and territorial debates for our country in the coming years.”
+This is why the proper management and retention of rainwater has become essential, both in Spain and in Barcelona.

 Barcelona in numbers in the light of rainwater management